rails/rails/guides/source/routing.md

 end
 ```

-Deeply-nested resources quickly become cumbersome.
-In this case, for example, the application would recognize paths such as:
+Deeply nested resources can become cumbersome to maintain and reason about.
+In the above example, the application would recognize paths such as:

 ```
 /publishers/1/magazines/2/photos/3
 ```

 The corresponding route helper would be `publisher_magazine_photo_url`, requiring you to specify objects at all three levels.
-Indeed, this situation is confusing enough that a [popular article by Jamis Buck](http://weblog.jamisbuck.org/2007/2/5/nesting-resources) proposes a rule of thumb for good Rails design:

-TIP: Resources should never be nested more than 1 level deep.
+This can become confusing and overly complex.
+Therefore, the general rule of thumb is to only nest resources 1 level deep.

 #### Shallow Nesting